machinekoder/pickit-docs/docs/examples/pickit-example-case-picking-of-washers.rst

 For this application high accuracy is necessary to drop off the washers.
 Such accuracy is not always easy or even possible to achieve when picking the parts straight from the bin.
 One of the reasons for this is that, in a random bin, the parts are usually partially occluding by each other.
-Also, specifically for this application, a magnetic gripper is used to pick the parts.
+Furthermore, specifically for this application, a magnetic gripper is used to pick the parts.
 Influenced by the magnetic field, the washers tend to move slightly while grasped, and consequently the detection accuracy is lost.

 To solve this, a robot program with two steps is introduced.